fluxcd/community/GOVERNANCE.md

 - Repository [Maintainers][Maintainer]: Electing new Maintainers of the same repository.
 - [flux2 maintainers]: Electing new Committee members.
 - [flux2 maintainers]: Removing a Repository Maintainer or Committee member for any reason other than inactivity.

-## Proposal Process

-- Code changes should go through the pull request process, where the idea and implementation details can be publicly discussed with [Maintainers][Maintainer], other contributors, and end users.
-  Pull requests should only be merged after receiving GitHub approval from at least one Maintainer who is not the pull request author.
-- For architectural changes to Flux, please use the [RFC process](https://github.com/fluxcd/flux2/tree/main/rfcs).
-  Note that Flux v2 uses GitHub discussions for (non-architectural) proposals in the `fluxcd/flux2` Git repository <https://github.com/fluxcd/flux2/discussions?discussions_q=category%3AProposals>.
-- Non-code changes should be proposed as GitHub issues.
-  If unclear which Git repository to create the issue in, default to the community repository <https://github.com/fluxcd/community>.
-- All proposals should be discussed publicly in an appropriate GitHub issue or pull request.
-- If a Maintainer of an affected git repository feels feedback from specific people is warranted they will @mention those users or teams to request feedback.
-- Proposals may also be added to the Flux Dev weekly meetings agenda, as a good avenue for making progress on a decision <https://lists.cncf.io/g/cncf-flux-dev/calendar>.

 ## Licenses and Copyright